-Christmas dinner is one of the biggest meals of the year, along with Easter and Thanksgiving.
-This meal can involve lots of preparation from shopping to food prep, and from serving to cleaning up.
-Often, the host ends up frazzled, collapsing into his or her chair at the dinner table.
+For some people in the U.S., Christmas dinner is one of the biggest meals of the year, along with Easter and Thanksgiving.
+This meal can involve lots of preparation from shopping to food prep and from serving to cleaning up.
+Often, the host ends up frazzled, collapsing into their chair at the dinner table.

 But it doesn't have to be that way!
 By following this very easy Christmas dinner menu, you will be able to relax and enjoy the meal without a lot of work beforehand.
 We've included time-saving, easy recipes for appetizers, main dishes, sides, desserts, and even a couple of festive holiday cocktails to enjoy.

 Just choose your favorites from this round-up of the easiest-ever holiday recipes to create the ultimate Christmas dinner menu that's not only delicious but will earn you plenty of compliments as a fabulous host or hostess.

 So whether you're a beginner cook or have more experience under your belt and just don't want to spend too much time cooped up in the kitchen this holiday season, we've got you covered for your Christmas dinner menu with these simple, scrumptious, time-saving recipes.